Kutno: Early modern period

+Late modern period

 On 4 January 1807, Napoleon Bonaparte passed through Kutno.
 In 1807, under the Treaties of Tilsit, Kutno became part of the Duchy of Warsaw.
 An 1808 fire, most likely set by Napoleon's army, destroyed 180 houses.
 In 1809 Kutno was visited by Jan Henryk Dąbrowski.
 After 1815, the area was incorporated into the Congress Kingdom of Poland.
 In 1826, the first town map was published due to the planned rebuilding of the town.
+In 1826, Fryderyk Chopin travelled through the town.

 In 1840, a chapel was built which later became the Museum of the Battle of the Bzura river.
 Built in the Neo-Renaissance style and rotunda shape and crowned with a dome, it is part of the Wiosny Ludów park.
 It formerly served as a mausoleum for the Rzątkowski and Mniewski families.
 Another fire destroyed nearly all of the houses on Królewska St. Only two buildings remained – nowadays Crocantino and MDM.
 In 1844, the first hospital in Kutno was opened, sponsored by Kutno's former owner Feliks Mniewski.
 A City Hall was built in 1845 in classicistic style.
 The building, located in the Marshal Piłsudski square, currently serves as the Regional Museum, in which one can see mementos and records from the history of Kutno.

 In 1862, the Warsaw – Bydgoszcz railway line opened, leading Kutno to become an important railway junction and a trade and industry center.
 Directly before and during the period of the January Uprising, Kutno was the seat of the head of the Gostynin province.
-During the January Uprising, clashes between Polish insurgents and Russian troops took place in Kutno on July 1–2 and August 8, 1863.
+During the January Uprising, clashes between Polish insurgents and Russian troops took place in Kutno on 1–2 July and 8 August 1863.

 In 1867, Kutno district was formed.
 This state endured until World War I outbreak.
 In 1886, on the place of the former Gothic church, the St. Lawrence Church (designed in a neo-Gothic style by Konstantyn Wojciechowski) was built.